Selective energy and enstrophy modification of two-dimensional decaying turbulence: Approach

 The first term exclusively alters the integral flow energy while the second exclusively alters the integral flow enstrophy, allowing for independent manipulation of these two quantities\footnote{The construction of $\bm b_2$ involved the discarding of a divergence term.
 Thus, the first term in $\bm f_{\bm u}$ does actually change the local vorticity magnitude and enstrophy, but its effects are a pure divergence that does not affect the global conservation.}.
 If $\epsilon_1 = 0$, energy is conserved while enstrophy is increased (decreased) if $\epsilon_2 < 0$ ($\epsilon_2 > 0$).
 Similarly, if $\epsilon_2 = 0$, enstrophy is conserved while energy is increased (decreased) if $\epsilon_1 < 0$ ($\epsilon_1 > 0$).
-However, for 2D turbulence, enstrophy cannot be increased as it is bounded by the initial value of flow palinstrophy~\citep{boffetta2012two}, so in what follows $\epsilon_2 \ge 0$.
+In what follows, $\epsilon_2 \ge 0$.